Elijah in the Bible

 Verse ConceptsFiftiesMan Going DownMan Of Godorganization

-Elijah answered to the captain of fifty, "If I am a man of God, let fire come down from the sky, and consume you and your fifty!"
-Fire came down from the sky, and consumed him and his fifty.
+And Elijah responded and said unto the captain of fifty, If, then, a man of God, I am, let fire come down out of the heavens, and devour thee and thy fifty.
+So there came down fire out of the heavens, and devoured him and his fifty.

 Verse ConceptsFiftiesDeath Due To God's PresenceFire From HeavenMan Of God